rbuels/http-range-fetcher/README.md

 [![Build Status](https://img.shields.io/travis/rbuels/http-range-fetcher/master.svg?style=flat-square)](https://travis-ci.org/rbuels/http-range-fetcher)

 Cache/manager for HTTP byte-range requests that merges requests together and caches results.
-Designed for applications that request lots of small byte ranges over HTTP.
+Designed for applications that request lots of small byte ranges over HTTP that are often adjacent to each other.

 Uses `cross-fetch` in the backend, so it works either in node or webpack/browserify.
 Respects HTTP caching semantics, with the exception of setting a default minimum TTL of 1 second on